intelagense/rwxrob/log/2021/04/01/README.md

 the right conditions, although that has waned somewhat given how shitty WSL2 has been for me).

+And as @ygbsm brought up on the community stream, "containerized deployments should help with mitigating the cost/inertia of switching cloud service providers to help facilitate that competition."

+In short, time to learn GCP, it's a career imperative for my current employer and will be likely for others.

 ## Thursday, April 1, 2021, 8:59:03AM EDT <1617281943>

 Three prominent Cloud Native engineers and presenters have now